Behaviour

 Is yawning contagious to dogs?

-Yes, studies suggest that yawning is contagious between dogs and humans.
-Some research indicates this may be linked to empathy.
-If you yawn and your dog yawns back, it suggests they are paying close attention to your social cues.
+Yes, studies suggest that yawning can be contagious between dogs and humans.
+Some research suggests this may be linked to social attention or empathy.
+If you yawn and your dog yawns back, it may simply mean they are paying close attention to your cues.

 What does it mean if my dog licks my face excessively?

-Face licking is often an appeasement gesture derived from puppy behaviour (licking the mother's mouth for food).
-It can be a sign of affection, but if it is frantic or excessive, it might be your dog seeking reassurance or trying to gather information from your scent.
+Face licking is often an appeasement gesture derived from puppy behaviour.
+It can be a sign of affection, but if it is frantic or excessive, it may mean your dog is seeking reassurance or gathering information from your scent.

 Can dental problems cause lip licking?